Traven-B/mymodern/project_docs/DETAILED_README.md

 Eventually you'll need to construct a string with the = and & chars, so we'll use an arbitrary string that is more than you need at the moment.

-If I was in some kind of mood and left a wall of comments in these files, don't just drop these snippets in, find the actual code down at the bottom and comment it out, or comment and uncomment what the comments in the actual code part suggests.
+If all you notice is a wall of comments in these files, don't just drop these snippets in, find the actual code down at the bottom and comment it out, or comment and uncomment what the comments in the actual code part suggests.

 Make changes equivalent to this in two files.